 - Who owns its data?
 How long is this data kept?

-- Does it store or send personal data, visual data, video, images, etc?
+- What kind of data does it process?
+Does it store or send personal data, visual data, video, images, algorithmically derived data, etc.

-While GDPR already requires all cities to make available a public registry on personal data processing, such initiatives typically focus on (intangible, invisible) processes of handling personal data rather than the (tangible, visible) individual devices found in public spaces.
+While GDPR already requires all cities to make available a public registry on personal data processing, such initiatives typically focus on (intangible, invisible) processes of handling the personal data rather than the (tangible, visible) individual devices found in public spaces.

 The public registry visualizes metadata of IoT devices on a map.
 By clicking the different symbols on the map, the citizen is able to consult publicly known information about the IoT device.